library-data-platform/ldp/doc/Admin_Guide.md

 ```

 Running the integration tests requires a FOLIO instance, as well as an
-LDP testbed instance with an empty PostgreSQL or Redshift database.
+LDP testbed instance with a PostgreSQL or Redshift database.
+Any
-Any contents of the database will be destroyed by these tests; so
+contents of the database will be destroyed by these tests; so please
-please be careful.
-The `environment` configuration setting for the
+be careful.
+The `environment` configuration setting for the LDP
-LDP testbed instance should be defined as `development`, and the tests
+testbed instance should be defined as `development`, and the tests are
-are run as:
+run as:

 ```shell
 $ ./build/test_int_ldp -s -D <datadir>